We’ve mentioned that there are different types of plugs, and different charging speeds. Now let’s cover how to identify which is which.

 Let's cover the 3 types of DC fast EVSE…

 Tesla has been expanding their Supercharger network for over 8 years, and it shows.
 This network is one of the largest and most robust charging networks in the U.S. Currently, all Tesla Supercharger locations are available to Tesla vehicles.
-A limited number of stations have been updated with CCS adapters, allowing cars with a CCS plug to charge.
-Starting in 2024, Ford will adopt Tesla's connector and all Ford vehicles will have access to Tesla's entire network.
-Older Ford models with the CCS connector will need an adapter, but will have access to all chargers.
+A very limited number of stations have been updated with CCS adapters (called a "magic dock"), allowing cars with a CCS connector to charge.
+These stations with adapters can be found by downloading the Tesla app.

 To use a Tesla Supercharger, you'll need an account and credit card on file with Tesla.
 When you plug into a Tesla Supercharger, it will automatically recognize your car and bill the credit card that the owner has on file.

 Tesla vehicles are deeply integrated with this network, and that brings some advantages.
 For example, Tesla vehicles can automatically route their GPS Navigation based on available Superchargers, and can even see how many plugs are currently occupied by other cars.
 As the car gets close to the charging location, it will begin to manage the battery’s internal temperature before you arrive.
 This helps the car charge faster when it gets there, because the battery is at the optimum temperature for charging.
 All of this helps make those trip estimations from the car's GPS more accurate and reliable.

 The Tesla Supercharger network continues to expand locations rapidly across the globe, and in North America has one of the most complete coast-to-coast networks.